NickLiu-0717/blogaggregator/README.md

 # What is a blogaggregator?
-Blogaggregator (short for gator) is a web aggregator for users to collect website's posts
+Blogaggregator is a web aggregator for users to collect website's posts

 ## Command:
 - register: register with a username